 (2) take an online course or

-- Attend a local Centering Prayer support group to support your daily practice and your growing relationship with God and others along the way.
-Find a local prayer group or you may find groups listed on these local websites.
+- Attend a local Centering Prayer support group to support your daily Centering Prayer practice and your growing relationship with God and others practitioners.
+Find a local prayer group by visiting these local websites.

 - Practice Centering Prayer for a minimum of 20 minutes, twice each day, with the intention of deepening your relationship with God.

-- There are four free Centering Prayer Online contemplative communities for those interested in learning Centering Prayer and for those already practicing it.
+- There are four free Centering Prayer online email communities for those interested in learning Centering Prayer and for those already practicing it.
 Learn More...